ephios-dev/ephios/docs/user/events/signup.rst

 ^^^^^^^^^^^

 Configure named teams with individual min/max counts and qualification requirement to sort participants into.
+This is a simple way to structure a shift where teams might have varying tasks or work in different places.
-Participants can even be asked for their preferred team.
+Participants can even be asked for their preferred team, their choice will then be displayed in the disposition.

 Disposition
 -----------